 For a complete list of products that do and don’t contain carrageenan go here.

-**UPDATE: For a carrageenan free almond milk (vanilla, chocolate, strawberry) make your own with this recipe.
+Here is a great a carrageenan free almond milk (vanilla, chocolate, strawberry) you can make yourself.